35 Best Thought Leaders on AI in Sydney Australia (2026)

 Industry Professor, Co-Director, UTS Human Technology Institute

 Edward Santow is one of Australia's most important voices on responsible AI governance.
-As Australia's Human Rights Commissioner from 2016 to 2021, he led the most influential project worldwide on the human rights and social implications of AI, culminating in the Human Rights and Technology Final Report with 38 recommendations to government.
-He now serves on the NSW Government AI Review Committee, the World Economic Forum's Global Future Council on Human Rights, and the federal government's AI Expert Group.
+As Australia's Human Rights Commissioner from 2016 to 2021, he led what became the most influential project worldwide on the human rights and social implications of AI, culminating in the Human Rights and Technology Final Report with 38 recommendations to government.
+He chairs the NSW Government AI Review Committee, serves on the World Economic Forum's Global Future Council on Human Rights, and sits on the federal government's AI Expert Group.
 He is a Fellow of the Australian Academy of Law.

 Best for: AI governance frameworks, responsible AI policy, human rights and technology, and board governance briefings.